 How to Use Roman Chamomile Oil for Allergies

 Hay fever: Add one drop of Roman chamomile oil to one teaspoon of jojoba oil and dot around the eyes (not too close), across the nose and cheeks.

 Eczema & Skin Allergies: Blend a couple drops of Roman chamomile essential oil and one teaspoon of carrier oil, and apply direct to the skin with a cotton ball.

-So if you’ve already tried your share of remedies to help relieve your allergies, and are looking for a natural alternative, maybe it’s time to add essential oils to your first-aid kit…
+So if you’ve already tried your share of remedies to help relieve your seasonal and skin allergies, and are looking for a natural alternative, maybe it’s time to add essential oils to your first-aid kit…

 If you have any medical condition, please consult with your health care professional before you use eucalyptus or peppermint essential oils.
 There are certain people who should avoid them altogether, including babies, young children under 5 years old, pregnant women and the convalescing or elderly, unless under the guidance of a qualified practitioner.
 Care must be taken when using with asthmatics, as they may not respond well to these oils.

 For children under 12 years, opt for the safer decongesting essential oils such as frankincense used along with oils such as lavender, chamomile, or tea tree in lower doses than used with adults.

 Before using an essential oil on your skin, always do a patch test on the inside of your upper arm for 24 hours to check for any reactions.

 As essential oils are potent, please do not apply anywhere too close to your eyes.
 Apply to the temples or cheeks, or sniff directly out of the bottle.
 They quickly permeate your skin and body and get to work within minutes.

 Ensure that you always use top quality essential oils.
 There's a difference between an essential oil and simply an oil, which is basically a perfume.
 If a label does not clearly state that it is an 'essential oil,' then it is not a pure oil and should not be used as suggested.